I had great hair in high school.

 "There's fever in the funk house now" - Keith Richards & Mick Jagger

 The band was far from destitute when they decamped to Nellcôte, a mansion Richards rented in the south coast of France to set about recording Exile on Main Street.
-But that summer, the band was a troubled, tax exiled group of lost boys looking for Wonderland.
+But that summer, the Rolling Stones was a troubled, tax exiled group of lost boys looking for Wonderland.
 Lester Bangs said the album was about casualties and partying in the face of them, but critic Ben Ratliff called it "an audio diary of rock stars finally facing the rigors of marriage, children and addiction."
 Aside from that, he argues, it is difficult to pin down Exile's singular essence.
 It's a concept album in search of a concept.

 It may have found one nearly 50 years after its release.

 Lines like "the sunshine bores the daylights out of me" from "Rocks Off" describe the growing ennui I'm feeling after forty-some-odd days of staying at home, while "Rip This Joint" could easily be co-opted by the covidiots protesting their stay at home orders.
 The lyrics to "Casino Boogie" were put together like a puzzle (a favorite quarantine pastime), with Richards and Jagger tearing up newspapers and magazines and then fitting phrases together to make the song.
 "Ventilator Blues" was inspired by the stifling Nellcôte basement where much of the recording took place, but the song's literal and figural relevance to today is evident in "everybody's gonna need some kind of ventilator."
 Who isn't feeling a bit "Torn and Frayed" right now?
 Still, it's "Tumbling Dice" that does it for me, and it's not just because "women think I'm tasty."